quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 # Requirements Notation

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Terminology

 This section defines terminology and abbreviations used in this document.
 It borrows from the terminology of {{RFC8724}} and {{DRAFT-ARCH}}.

+In the following, terms used in the terminology are assumed to be defined in the context of the SCHC protocol unless specified otherwise, *.e.g* Endpoint refers to a SCHC Endpoint, Instance refers to a SCHC Instance, and so on.

+**Endpoint**: A network host capable of compressing and decompressing headers and optionally fragmenting and reassembling packets.

-**SCHC Instance**: A logical component that implements the SCHC protocol,
-             including header compression, fragmentation, and context management.
+**Instance**: A logical component of an Endpoint that implements the SCHC protocol, including header compression, fragmentation, and context management.

+**Profile**: A set of configurations that define how SCHC operations are performed within a specific Instance.
+It includes parameters for the different SCHC components
-**SCHC Domain**: A network domain where SCHC instances share a common context for
-            compression and fragmentation operations.
+**Domain**: A network domain where SCHC instances share a common context for compression and fragmentation operations.

-**SCHC Domain Manager**: A logical component that manages the SCHC domain,
-                   including context synchronization and profile distribution.
+**Domain Manager**: A logical component that manages the SCHC domain, including context synchronization and profile distribution.

-**Context Repository**: A logical component that stores and manages SCHC
-                   contexts and rules used by SCHC entities.
+**Context Repository**: A logical component that stores and manages SCHC contexts and rules used by SCHC domains.

-**Profile**: A set of parameters and rules that define how SCHC operations
-         are performed within a specific deployment scenario.

 # Minimal Architecture Components